 For lack of a better word, certain things are "sacred" within the RoE.
 For instance, property is a sacred construct.
 Otherwise, how would people exchange things with one another?
 What relationships of exchange could exist if you do not know what you can exchange or what another party can exchange with you?
 Whenever people engage in explicit exchanges, they are participating in the broader principle of reciprocity.
-As the Austrian school has proven, the economic exchange is inherently subjective and is the only way of measuring the "equivalence" of disparate goods.
+The only way of measuring the "equivalence" of disparate goods is in the free exchange.
 Otherwise, we would only be able to exchange a book for another identical book, which would be extremely limiting.
 As such, another "sacred" point in the RoE is the freedom to contract.

 The Principle of Marginal Utility (PMU)

 Nothing is "sacred" or fixed within the PMU.
 Means are organized strictly by their utility to result in some satisfactory end.
 It cannot tell us what that satisfactory state is.
 The economist hides his ignorance with the blanket term "utility", but nonetheless, the Principle tells us how we organize our means to satisfy some unknown result (we have to discover or know our own "result" individually).
 It tells us how to maximize our situation, in the simplest terms.

 So even the goal of the PMU is not sacred, is not a fixed point.
 It is subjective.

 The Economic Debate

 If we did not have to incessantly prove to the ignorant and the special interest groups that government intervention is harmful and unnecessary, then the fundamental economic debate is where we draw the line between the RoE and the PMU.

 Where the line is drawn is the problem to be solved.
 I won't make an economic judgement by stating where the line should be.
 I am merely providing the framework of the problem and demonstrating what happens if the line is drawn too high or too low.

 RoE > PMU